wintercms/docs/console-asset-compilation.md

 Alpine.start()
 ```

-The `window.Alpine = Alpine` is optional, but is nice to have for freedom and flexibility.
-Like when tinkering with Alpine from the devtools for example.
+The `window.Alpine = Alpine` is optional, but is nice to have for flexibility by making `Alpine` globally accessible via JavaScript, for situations like tinkering with Alpine from the devtools or using Alpine inline in your theme files.

 Then, update your `winter.mix.js` configuration file that will compile Alpine as needed: